abaldeweg/consumption/README.md

 ## Architecture

 All Code needs to be checked.
-For that ESLint, SonarQube, CI-Tools, Unit-Tests and E2E-Tests should be in place.
+For that Linter, CI-Tools, Unit-Tests and E2E-Tests should be in place.
 Security Alerts for dependencies should be active and Best Practices for coding needs to be followed.
-As framework was chosen VueJS because of the free license and wide spread.
+As frameworks was chosen VueJS because of their free license and wide spread.
 The resulting code should also be released under a free license.